SeanNaren/deepspeech.torch/README.md

 ## Features
 * Train large models with large datasets via online loading using [LMDB](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database) and multi-GPU support.
 * Supports variable length batches via masking.
-* Implements the AN4 Audio database as an example of how a dataset can implemented.
+* Implements the [AN4 Audio database](http://www.speech.cs.cmu.edu/databases/an4/) (50 mins of data).
+Has also been extended to train using the [LibriSpeech](http://www.openslr.org/12/) dataset (1000 hours of data).
+Custom dataset preparation is explained in documentation.

 ## Branches

-There are currently two branches, Master and AN4Phoneme:
+There are currently two branches, Master and Phoneme:
-* Master: This branch trains a neural network based on the [AN4 Audio database](http://www.speech.cs.cmu.edu/databases/an4/) of roughly 900 samples.
-Also included is an evaluation script which calculates the WER using the AN4 test dataset.
+* Master: This branch trains DeepSpeech2.
+Also included is an evaluation script which calculates the WER/CER, as well as a prediction script.
-This branch is useful for understanding how the CTC Speech System works and is very easy to run after installation.
+This branch is useful for understanding how the DeepSpeech and CTC works and is easy to run after installation.
 Highly recommended to checkout this branch.
-* AN4Phoneme: This branch is experimental and uses phonemes rather than character based predictions.
+* Phonemes: This branch is experimental and uses phonemes rather than character based predictions.
 This is fully credited and extended by [CCorfield](https://github.com/CCorfield) and his awesome work in porting to use phonemes.
 In addition to this
 I'd like to also thank [Shane Walker](https://github.com/walkers-mv) for his awesome recent conversion to use phonemes as well.

 ## Performance

 These results are based on training on the AN4 training set, and testing on the AN4 test set.
-Will be updated as architecture changes.
+Will be updated as architecture/datasets changes.

 | WER  | CER  |
 |:----:|:----:|